-Version Date: July 17, 2018
+Version Date: October 1, 2020

-Updates for October 1, 2018
+Updates for October 1, 2020

-DHCF will continue to use three conversion factors for EAPGs: one for in-District and out-of-District hospitals and one that is 2% higher for United Medical Center (UMC) (based on its geographic location in an economic disadvantage zone).
-In addition, National Rehabilitation Hospital (NRH) has a separate conversion factor because of their significantly different cost structure and more limited array of outpatient services than that of the other hospitals.
-The final values for the conversion factors effective for District fiscal year 2019 (October 1, 2018 through September 30, 2019) are \$706.38 for UMC, \$187.29 for NRH and \$692.53 for all other hospitals.
+DHCF will continue to use three conversion factors for Enhanced Ambulatory Patient Groups (EAPGs): one for in-District and out-of-District hospitals, one for United Medical Center (UMC) that is 2% higher (based on its geographic location in an economic disadvantage zone), and a separate one for National Rehabilitation Hospital (NRH) because of their significantly different cost structure and more limited array of outpatient services than that of the other hospitals.
+The final values for the conversion factors effective for District fiscal year 2021 (October 1, 2020 through September 30, 2021) are \$837.84 for UMC, \$361.99 for NRH and \$821.41 for all other hospitals.

-For FY 2019 rates, the pediatric policy adjustor is reduced from 1.5 to 1.25 based on results of FY 2019 simulated payment levels for adults and children.
-The District will move from version 3.11 of the EAPG grouper to version 3.13, which is the most recent version of the grouper.
+For FY 2021 rates, the pediatric policy adjustor remains at 1.15 based on results of FY 2021 simulated payment levels for adults and children.
+The District will move to version 3.15 of the EAPG grouper for FY 2021.